Major SEO Challenges Small Businesses Face, and Innovative Solutions

 What to do?

 - Start small.
 Start local.
-Begin by establishing authority in your community and region before trying to be in the national or global spotlight.
+Begin by establishing authority in your community and region before trying to be in the national or global buy xanax without a prescription spotlight.
 Local SEO costs almost nothing if you adhere to the following tips:

 - Create your Google My Business page and fill it with all the necessary information about your business.